elliotgordonrowe/log-exercise/README.md

 Before you begin, ensure you have met the following requirements:

 - **Node.js**: Node.js 12.x or higher must be installed.
-- **MySQL (optional)**: If you want to be able to interact with a local MySQL database, make sure you have `mysql` installed on your machine.
+- **MySQL (optional)**: If you want to be able to interact with a local MySQL database, make sure you have `mysql` installed on your machine, create a new database and configure the appropriate credentials in `/db/db.ts`.
 - **pnpm**: This project uses pnpm for package management.
 Install pnpm via npm with `npm install -g pnpm`.

 ## Installation